MindNode Triad

 • Recents - which is where all documents you interacted with in the last 14 days live.

-There you'll also find the option to switch between Gallery or List view for your documents.
+Next to the creat new document button you'll also find the option to switch between Gallery or List view for your documents.
 As well as determine the Sort by option (Name, Last Viewed, or Last Modified).

 The Search field can be used to search documents by title.